cedric-cnam/WSVPA/FST-TCS/rebuttal/rebuttal.md

 - [ ] 352: Dijkstra-like algorithm?
 - [ ] 354: readers may have an easier time seeing this argument if you say that $S$ is extremal.
 You should say in the preliminaries that S is extremal if and only if $\leq_\oplus$ is total.
 - [ ] 366: be popPED
-- [ ] 371: How is it ensured that the symbol <c,p> isn't popped and pushed again later during the computation?
+- [ ] 371: How is it ensured that the symbol $<c,p>$ isn't popped and pushed again later during the computation?
 - [ ] 375: converge (singular)
 - [ ] 376: I do not understand the and at termination, and its correctness part.
 What do you want to express?
 - [ ] 379: Almost all update equations need to compute infinite sums.
 Don't you think that the assumption of $\bar\Phi$ being effective is pretty strong and gives your the result `for free'?
 I think you should at least elaborate on this and say to what degree your effective label theory is a generalization of the decidable label theory of unweighted symbolic automata.
 - [ ] 386: We assume the following input to be given
-- [ ] 394: the notation sw-parsing is undefined
+- [ ] 394: the notation "sw-parsing" is undefined
-- [ ] 416: word order: put `to T' in the end
+- [ ] 416: word order: put "to $T$" in the end
 - [ ] 420: "the sw-parsing problem" or "sw-parsing", but not "the sw-parsing"
 - [ ] 424: the triple use and does not work well
 - [ ] 431: double the